Report on Government Services 2026

 Selected potentially preventable diseases are diseases that could potentially have been prevented through the provision of health interventions and early disease management.
 Diseases covered in this report include selected cancers, heart attacks and type 2 diabetes.

-- Nationally in 2022, the age standardised rate of heart attacks (acute coronary events) was 266.9 cases per 100,000 people aged 25 years or over (table EA.14).
+- Nationally in 2023, the age standardised rate of heart attacks (acute coronary events) was 261.9 cases per 100,000 people aged 25 years or over (table EA.6).
 The national rate has decreased each year over the 10 years included in this report.
-The rate for females is less than half the rate for males.
+The rate for females is more than half the rate for males (table EA.7).

 Life expectancy

 Historically, life expectancy has risen steadily over time but has decreased in recent years.
-In 2021–23, life expectancy at birth was 81.1 years for males and 85.1 years for females – slightly lower than 2020–22 (table EA.20).
-The life expectancy of Aboriginal and Torres Strait Islander people is considerably lower than that of other people, with a life expectancy at birth of 71.9 years for Aboriginal and Torres Strait Islander males and 75.6 years for Aboriginal and Torres Strait Islander females born between 2020–22 (table EA.21).
+In 2022–24, life expectancy at birth was 81.1 years for males and 85.1 years for females – the same as 2021–23 (table EA.9).
+The life expectancy of Aboriginal and Torres Strait Islander people is lower than that of other people, with a life expectancy at birth of 71.9 years for Aboriginal and Torres Strait Islander males and 75.6 years for Aboriginal and Torres Strait Islander females born between 2020–22 (table EA.10).

 Mortality rates

-The national age standardised mortality rate was 512.9 deaths per 100,000 people in 2023 – a decrease from 2022 (figure E.3).
-In line with life expectancy data, mortality rates are higher for Aboriginal and Torres Strait Islander people compared to non-Indigenous people (table EA.23).
+The national age standardised mortality rate was 507.7 deaths per 100,000 people in 2024 – down from 2023 (figure E.3).
+In line with life expectancy data, mortality rates are higher for Aboriginal and Torres Strait Islander people compared to non-Indigenous people (table EA.12).

 Child mortality